zqmillet/japanese_media_manager/readme.md

 ## Contributing

-I love your contribution! you can make contributing to this project as easy and transparent as possible, whether it's:
+I love your contribution!
+You can make contributing to this project as easy and transparent as possible, whether it's:

-- reporting a bug.
+- reporting a bug,
-- discussing the current state of the code.
+- discussing the current state of the code,
-- submitting a fix.
+- submitting a fix,
-- proposing new features.
+- proposing new features, or
 - becoming a maintainer.

 ## License